Andre-Diamond/ambassador-workshop/catalyst-proposal/milestone1.md

 ### Open a new cardano-multisig wallet to manage proposal funds
 Changes to first PoA:
 - We created a multisignature account, using the Mesh Multisig platform, where we receive and distribute proposal funding.
-- The Wallet addr1:
+- The Wallet addr1: addr1xymgnqqlemvc5a6a6n7n3spyxr0t8264a4ys6aflcnqf77tmnylfxupxj8y36hvrnm4k5n828e8stxk3agejrjm4fh9q9anrm6
-- The multisignature wallet consists of 5 signers
+- The multisignature wallet now consists of 5 signers

 Multisignature signers:
-- Daniel (Cardano Ambassador) TBC
+- Felix (Cardano Ambassador)
-- Felix (Cardano Ambassador) TBC
+- Hinson (Cardano Ambassador)
-- Hinson (Cardano Ambassador) TBC
+- Nori Nishigaya (Cardano Ambassador)
-- Simon (Cardano Ambassador) TBC
+- Simon (Cardano Ambassador)
-- Yoram (Cardano Ambassador) TBC
+- Yoram (Cardano Ambassador)

+The quorum of the multisig is set to 3/5.

 ### Submit Proposal onboarding form
 The proposal onboarding form has been submitted and is approved by the Catalyst Admin Team.